Travel company ceased trading

 - Please avoid stapling your documents together or attaching them to the claim form.

 Returning your form

 Please post your form, along with any documentation to:

-It’s important you keep your personal, security and card information safe and secure as criminals may target you or your accounts.
-They may contact you pretending to be Santander, the police or another organisation and use this information to convince you they’re genuine.
-Take five to check that you’re speaking to a genuine person, by calling us directly using the number on our website before discussing any details about your account, card or case.
+It’s important that you keep your personal, security and card information safe and secure as criminals may target your accounts.
+They may contact you pretending to be cahoot, the police or another organisation and use this information to convince you they’re genuine.
+Take Five to check that you’re speaking to a genuine person by calling us directly using the number on our website before discussing any details about your account, card or claim.

-Criminals will sometimes use a tactic called ‘number spoofing’ where they make it look as if their telephone number, email or text is from your bank (or other organisation) – they can even make them appear in the same thread alongside genuine messages.
+Criminals will sometimes use a tactic called ‘spoofing’ where they make it look as if their telephone number, email or text is from your bank (or other organisation) – they can even make them appear in the same thread alongside genuine messages.
 They may ask you to make a payment or share your security details, such as Online Banking passwords or One Time Passcodes (OTPs).
-These must never be shared with anyone, even if they say they’re from Santander.
+These must never be shared with anyone even if they say they’re from cahoot.